Predicting drug-gene relations via analogy tasks with word embeddings: Methods

 \subsection{Analogy tasks for drug-gene pairs by year}

 In this section, based on analogy tasks for drug-gene pairs, we explain analogy tasks in the setting where datasets are divided by year.
-In this setting, we can separate the drug-gene relations into \emph{known} or \emph{unknown} relations based on the chronological order they appear within the PubMed abstracts.
-By training skip-gram embeddings with this dataset, we can test if embeddings of \emph{known} relations have the ability to predict \emph{unknwon} relations.
-Similar to analogy tasks for drug-gene pairs, we first consider the global setting by year, where all drugs and genes are used in datasets divided by year.
-Then we consider the pathway-wise setting by year, where drugs and genes are categorized based on pathways in datasets divided by year.
+To do so, we first use embeddings trained on PubMed abstracts up to year $y$ and consider analogy tasks in a global setting such as setting G. Next, we separate the drug-gene relations into ``known'' or ``unknown'' based on their chronological appearance in the PubMed abstracts.
+Using the embeddings from the datasets divided by year, we test whether embeddings of ``known'' relations have the ability to predict ``unknwon'' relations.
+We then consider the pathway-wise settings by year, where drugs and genes are categorized based on pathways in the datasets divided by year.
+In these settings, we use the year-specific embeddings and consider analogy tasks in settings such as P1 and P2.
+Finally, we evaluate whether ``unknown'' relations can be predicted by ``known'' relations.